Yasir-ali-dev/Yasir-ali-dev/README.md

 <h1 align="left">Hi 👋, I'm Yasir Ali</h1>
-<h3 align="left">A passionate developer with expertise in react-js and node-js</h3>
+<h4 align="left">A passionate developer with expertise in react-js and node-js</h4>
-<h3 align="left">I am student of Computer Science in Sukkur IBA University</h3>
+<h4 align="left">I am student of Computer Science in Sukkur IBA University</h4>
-<h3 align="left">I am curently working on the react-js and and node-js</h3>
+<h4 align="left">I am curently working on the react-js and and node-j4</h4>
-<h3 align="left">Talk about machine learning, Web technologies, Data Structures and Cross-palatform</h3>
+<h4 align="left">Talk about machine learning, Web technologies, Data Structures a4d Cross-palatform</h4>
-<h3 align="left">Looking for opertunities to grow in the field of AI, Web and Cross-Platform Development</h3>
+<h4 align="left">Looking for opertunities to grow in the field of AI, Web and4Cross-Platform Development</h4>
-<h3 align="left">Eager to  learn, work and collaberate with teams</h3>
+<h4 align="left">Eager to  learn, work and collaberate with teams</h34
 <p align="left">
 </p>